gagan-iitb/MM-TelcoBench/README.md

 - **Evaluation Metric**: Top-K Accuracy

 ## Areas Covered
-In the development of our telecom-specific benchmarks, we have covered a wide range of critical areas within telecommunications, including core network protocols, system architecture and services, radio resource control, radio performance, and protocol aspects.
-Additionally, the benchmarks encompass essential areas such as user equipment protocols, service management and orchestration, network security and privacy, as well as interworking with external networks and policy control.
-These areas represent key components of both the radio access network and the core network, ensuring that the benchmarks evaluate performance across foundational and advanced telecom technologies.
+In developing our telecom-specific benchmarks, we have covered a wide range of critical areas within telecommunications, including core network protocols, system architecture and services, radio resource control, radio performance, and protocol aspects.
+Additionally, the benchmarks encompass essential areas such as user equipment protocols, service management, and orchestration, network security and privacy, interworking with external networks and policy control.
+These areas represent key components of the radio access and core networks, ensuring that the benchmarks evaluate performance across foundational and advanced telecom technologies.
 This broad coverage ensures that the benchmark is representative of real-world telecom challenges, addressing both radio layer protocols and system-level architectural considerations.

 ## Why This Benchmark?